firstdraft/guides/planning-your-idea.md

 # Planning Your Idea

+The aim of this exercise is to plan out an idea to build so that we can start to domain model, i.e., plan out our tables and columns.

+If you think you're ready to do that, then you can skip to the next article, [Creating a First Draft Idea](creating-a-first-draft-idea.md).
+Otherwise, read on.

 ## Coming up with an idea

 If you have some ideas already, you can skip to the next section, [Sketches](#sketches).
 Otherwise, read on.

 ### Pain Points
 You should think of a couple of pain points in your life that you would like to solve with a simple CRUD app.
 Remember,

 > The verb you want to be using with respect to startup ideas is not "think up" but "notice."